ordina-jworks/ordina-jworks.github.io/_posts/2019-03-19-Kickstarter-Trajectory-2019-Light.md

 ## Java Language Features
 Java is a pretty popular language in the backend development world, and is our preferred backend language here at JWorks.
 That's why [Yannick De Turck](/author/yannick-de-turck) explained us the newest features of Java versions 7, 8, 9, 10 and 11.
-Java 8 is currently the mostly used Java version.
+Java 8 is currently the most used Java version.
-[Yannick](/author/yannick-de-turck) prepared some exercises for us so we could focus on the newest Java 8 features (streams, optionals, ...).
+[Yannick](/author/yannick-de-turck) prepared some exercises for us so we could focus on the newest Java 8 features (lambdas, streams, optionals, ...).

 One of the most useful features that Java 10 introduced is the 'var' keyword.
 How great is it that you don't have to specify the type twice during the initialization of an object!?